BehnoodRasti/SSL4HFM/README.md

 sbatch train_srun.sh
 ```

-If you dont use slurm
+If you don't use Slurm

 ```shell
 sbatch train.sh